 How to Stop Runners' Cramps

-How to treat -- and avoid -- cramps that strike while you run or jog.
+How to treat -and avoid cramps that strike when you run or jog.

 "If you have a problem [with cramps after] eating 2 hours before, eat 3 hours before," Galloway says.

 Also pay attention to what you eat and its effects on your running.
-You may be choosing a pre-workout food that doesn't agree with you, or at least doesn't agree with your run.
 "A simple carb by itself [such as a piece of fruit] and water usually is fine," Galloway says.

 It's a matter of finding what works for you.
 For instance, Galloway says many people tell him they have gut problems after eating bananas, but not apples, before a run.